How does inside-out tracking work?

 If you are using the device in a location you have previously set up a boundary, and the device still cannot find it, you may set up a new bounds, or clear all environment data to remove all bounds from the device.
 See the troubleshooting section to understand why the system cannot find your bounds and steps to correct it.

 How do I set up tracking?

 Tracking in Windows Mixed Reality is simple to use.
 There is no infrastructure or setup required and the device will work out of the box.
 If you chose to, you may set up a virtual boundary for use.
 See the section on setting up your boundary for more information.

 How do I clear tracking and environment data?

 The tracking system stores some environment data so that it can recall the real-world physical location of things like your safety bounds.
 This information, including your safety bounds, can be removed at any time.
 If this information is removed, the system will no longer recognize your space or be able to recall your safety bounds.
 If you wish to use safety bounds after clearing the environment data, you will have to set it up again.
-See the Section on setting up a boundary to learn how to set up a bounds.
-To remove this data, open Settings, and navigate to "Mixed Reality."
-From here, select the Environment section of the left hand side menu.
-Click the "Clear Environment Data" to remove all environment and tracking data.
+See the section on setting up your boundary to set up a new boundary.
+To remove all of this data, open Settings, navigate to "Mixed Reality", and select the Environment section of the left hand side menu.
+Click the button labelled "Clear Environment Data" to remove all environment and tracking data.